lvgl/lv_font_conv/README.md

 Dump all Roboto glyphs to inspect icons and font details:

 `lv_font_conv --font Roboto-Regular.ttf -r 0x20-0x7F --size 16 --format dump --bpp 3 -o ./dump`

+## Technical notes

+### Supported output formats

+1. **bin** - universal binary format, as described in https://github.com/littlevgl/lv_font_conv/tree/master/doc.
+2. **lvgl** - format for LittlevGL, C file.
+Has minor limitations and a bit bigger size, because C does not allow to effectively define relative offsets in data blocks.
+3. **dump** - create folder with each glyph in separate image, and other font data as `json`.
+Useful for debug.

+### Merged font metrics

+When multiple fonts merged into one, sources can have different metrics.
+Result will follow principles below:

+1. No scaling.
+Glyphs will have exactly the same size, as intended by font authors.
+2. The same baseline.
+3. `OS/2` metrics (`sTypoAscender`, `sTypoDescender`, `sTypoLineGap`) will be used from the first font in list.
+4. `hhea`  metrics (`ascender`, `descender`), defined as max/min point of all font glyphs, are recalculated, according to new glyphs set.